OUR BEST MULTI CENTRE OFFER FROM £1349pp

 ‘Anything is possible’ has got to be the catchphrase to sum up holidays in Dubai.
 From thrill seekers and history buffs, to shopaholics and beach bunnies, there’s something for everyone in this unique playground in the desert.
 As well as the glamorous, luxurious resorts on offer, a key ingredient of Dubai’s success is the hospitality of its wonderfully friendly people.
 It’s the place to be pampered, indulged, and spoilt.

 Don’t miss the Aquaventure water park, inside the Atlantis Palm.
-As you might expect from Dubai, this is not your average water park, everything’s bigger, better and more exciting than usual!
-As well as the world’s largest water slide, kilometres of rapids and a lazy river snaking round the entire complex, you can also don a diving helmet and get up close with dolphins, rays, sharks and an abundance of other colourful marine life.
+As you might expect from Dubai, this isn't your average water park, everything’s bigger, better and more exciting than usual.
+As well as the world’s largest water slide, kilometres of rapids and a lazy river snaking round the entire complex, you can see dolphins, rays, sharks and an abundance of other colourful marine life.